torik42/YaLafi/README.md

   'modify\_parameters(parms)' receiving the parameter object 'parms', compare the example in [definitions.py](definitions.py).

-YaLafi/yalafi/tex2txt.py is faster for input texts till about 20 Kilobytes, for larger files it may be much slower than Tex2txt/tex2txt.py.
+YaLafi/yalafi/tex2txt.py is faster for input texts till about 30 Kilobytes, for larger files it can be slower than 'Tex2txt/tex2txt.py --char'.
+Run-time increases quasi linearly with file size.
+Due to token generation for each single “normal” character, memory usage of YaLafi may be substantial for long input texts.

 Number of effective code lines (without blank and pure comment lines) is around 1050 for Tex2txt/tex2txt.py and 1300 for yalafi/\*.py in total.